cernydgit/Giacom/readme.md

 * The project is divided into four main traditional namespaces following clean architecture principles: Domain, Application, WebAPI, and Infrastructure.
 All layers remain in a one project, with dependencies only pointing inward.
 Splitting into separate projects per layer seems to me like overkill in this simple case.&#x20;

-* **Domain**: Defines the `CallDetail` entity.
+* **Domain**: Defines the [CallDetail](Giacom.Cdr.Api/Domain/Entities/CallDetail.cs) entity.

-* **Application**: Implements use cases (split, upload, query) and their options in `CallDetailsOptions`
+* **Application**: Implements use cases [SplitCallDetailsCsvHandler](Giacom.Cdr.Api/Application/Handlers/SplitCallDetailsCsvHandler.cs), [UploadCallDetailsHandler](Giacom.Cdr.Api/Application/Handlers/UploadCallDetailsHandler.cs),  [QueryCallDetailsHandler](Giacom.Cdr.Api/Application/Handlers/QueryCallDetailsHandler.cs) and their options in (CallDetailsOptions)[Giacom.Cdr.Api/Application/CallDetailsOptions.cs]

-* **WebAPI**: Exposes upload and query endpoints.
+* **WebAPI**: Exposes [upload](Giacom.Cdr.Api/WebAPI/Controllers/CallDetailsController.cs#L39) and [query](Giacom.Cdr.Api/WebAPI/Controllers/CallDetailsController.cs#L57) endpoints.
 Although the requirements didn't specify any read operations, I added a query endpoint to allow verifying that the data was successfully uploaded.
 In a real scenario, the read API would likely be separated into its own service.

-* **Infrastructure**:  ADX repository ingestion via `Microsoft.Azure.Kusto.*` libraries and ADX related options
+* **Infrastructure**:  ADX repository ingestion in [AdxCallDetailRepository](Giacom.Cdr.Api/Infrastructure/Repository/AdxClassDetailRepository.cs) via `Microsoft.Azure.Kusto.*` libraries and ADX related options in [AdxCallDetailRepositoryOptions](Giacom.Cdr.Api/Infrastructure/Repository/AdxCallDetailRepositoryOptions.cs)

 **Additional details:**

 * In-process messaging uses the **Wolverine** library (more ambitious and minimal boilerplate compared to **MediatR**).
-* Mapping is done with **Mapster** for performance and flexibility (faster and more extensible than AutoMapper).
+* Mapping is done with **Mapster** for performance and flexibility (faster and more extensible than **AutoMapper**).
 * Basic diagnostics are provided by `DiagnosticsMiddleware`.

 ## Tests